Aerolian Theatre from The Music in George's Head

-Stacy Innerst was born in Los Angeles and studied Fine Arts and History at the University of New Mexico where he earned his undergraduate degree and spent a year working abroad, including six months in Scotland, as part of the British Universities North America Club.
+Stacy Innerst was born in Los Angeles and studied Fine Arts and History at the University of New Mexico where he earned his undergraduate degree.
+He spent a year working abroad, including six months in Scotland, as part of the British Universities North America Club.
 He studied Art History and Journalism at the graduate level at the University of New Mexico and Southern Illinois University, respectively.
 Always a student of fine art and history, he has a particular interest in applying the rhythms and of the broader culture to his illustration and design projects.
 Elements of Abstract Expressionism, Dada, Surrealism and German Expressionism routinely find their way into his work, even in illustrations for children's books.

-As a professional, his work has appeared in newspapers, magazines, books, on CDs and in broadcast and digital media throughout the U.S. and abroad including: The New York Times, The Washington Post, MSNBC, the Boston Globe, Harvard Business Review, ARC Music (UK), the NFL and Major League Baseball.
+As a professional, his work has appeared in newspapers, magazines, books, on CDs and in broadcast and digital media throughout the U.S. and abroad including: The New York Times, The Washington Post, the Boston Globe, Harvard Business Review, ARC Music (UK), the NFL and Major League Baseball.
 His illustrations have received recognition from Communication Arts, NY Society of Illustrators juried exhibits, American Illustration, 3X3, Print magazine, and the Corporation for Public Broadcasting and he has been included in Luerzner's Archive of the 200 Best Illustrators Worldwide.
 He has served as a graphic designer, illustrator, art director and design director at several newspapers, big and small, including the Pittsburgh Post-Gazette and the Seattle Post Intelligencer.